 What is the data migration process?

 Data migration is the process of transferring your data from your current software to your new software.
 You may be moving from an on-premise software solution to cloud-based software, or simply switching between cloud solutions.
-Data migrations for law firms can include any combination of your contacts, matters, calendars, tasks, documents and more.
+Data migrations for law firms can include any combination of your contacts, cases, calendars, tasks, documents, and more.

 What is a typical data migration timeline?

-There’s no exact timeline for a data migration, as it can depend on the complexity of the data and how well prepared it is for a clean export.
+There’s no exact timeline for data migration, as it can depend on the complexity of the data and how well-prepared it is for a clean export.
 Barring any complications, a good benchmark might be to expect a data migration to take two to four weeks from start to finish.